 Airstream does not supply a jack with the trailer.

-Leveling blocks can be used instead of a jack to change a flat tire.
+For multi-axle units, leveling blocks can be used instead of a jack to change a flat tire.
 Position the leveling block under the trailer's good tire.
 This will raise the flat tire clear of the ground.
-All tire and wheel assemblies are balanced at the factory.
-Be sure to rebalance the tire and wheel assemblies each time a tire is changed.